Java Workflow Engines Comparison

 |Obtaining process lists for Inbox and Outbox folders||Yes||No||No||No||No|

-Workflow management systems usually support three types of workflow: sequential workflow, state workflow and rule-driven workflow.
+Workflow management systems usually support three types of workflows: sequential workflow, state workflow and rule-driven workflow.
 Sequential workflows move from one task to another, without stepping back in sequence.
-Since such workflows move to the next activity when the previous is finished, they are more likely to be used when decision making process could be encoded inside the workflow.
-State machines, on the contrary, are used when decision-making occurs outside the workflow.
+Such workflows move to the next activity when the previous is finished, and they are more likely to be used when decision making process can be encoded inside the workflow.
+State machines, on the contrary, are used when decisions are made outside the workflow.
 They go from one state to another and have to wait for a certain event that will trigger a transition from one activity to another.
 As a result, state machines are great for defining processes that involve human interaction.
 Rule-driven workflows use conditions under which a transition from one step to another occurs.
-They might be used for resolving complicated issues when your business requirements are changed quite often.
+They might be used for resolving complicated issues when your business requirements change quite often.
 However, rule-driven workflows might also add complexity to your system.

 An in-built designer allows you to easily create custom workflows of any complexity.
 It frees you up from writing code and, as a result, greatly reduces the time spent on the development of templates and components.
 Moreover, visual designer provides users with easy navigation, so you don't have to be a developer or a technically skilled person to work with it.
 Basically, all you need to do is to drag and drop your workflow activities on your design canvas and connect them with transitions.

 It is always better to choose an engine that is supplemented with a number of database providers.
 For instance, if you are using MongoDB and the engine that you've chosen doesn't support it, you will need to write your own provider.
-To do this, you'll have to involve additional resources and spare some time.
+To do this, you'll have to involve additional resources and spend more time.

 You will need long-running operations support in case you have activities that take substantial amount of time to complete.
-Such processes as approving of a document or signing a contract are usually long-running, since it might take weeks or even months to reach an agreement.
-Instead, their state may be persisted till the final decision is made.
-Hence, if your business processes take long time, you should opt for those Java workflow engines that support long-running operations.
+Such processes as document approval or contract signing are usually long-running, since it might take weeks or even months to reach an agreement.
+Instead, their state may be left persisted till the final decision is made.
+Hence, if your business processes take long, you should opt for those Java workflow engines that support long-running operations.

 Persistence is one of the most important features, especially for long-running workflows.
-When persisted, the workflow is either removed from a memory or delayed to a later time.
+When persisted, the workflow is either removed from memory or postponed.
 For example, you are waiting for a customer to review and sign an agreement.
-In some cases it might take a week or two to do it.
+In some cases it might take a week or two to do so.
 However, it isn't practical to have this state in memory for two or more weeks, waiting for the customer to send the signed document.
-Instead, you may make it idle for a period during which the customer is reviewing the agreement and activate it once he sends it back.
+Instead, you may put it on hold while the customer is reviewing the agreement and activate it once he sends it back.
 This feature might not be required for short-lived workflows.
-However, if you want flexibility or your workflow includes long-running tasks that involve human interactions, persistence becomes an essential element.
+However, if you want flexibility or your workflow to include long-running tasks that involve human interactions, persistence becomes an essential element.

 An in-built version control helps you keep track of any changes introduced to your workflows and revert them upon necessity.
 Whenever you update a workflow the engine versions your changes, letting you choose whether you want existing processes to finish running the old version or to force them to run a new one.

 BPMN (Business Process Model and Notation) is arguably the most commonly used format when it comes to business process modeling.
-It helps to describe business processes through the usage of graphical notation.
-Its major benefit is that it is understandable not only by developers, but also by business people.
+It helps describe business processes by using graphical notation.
+Its major benefit is that it is familiar and comprehensible not only to developers, but also to ordinary business people.

-If you have other software that supports BPMN or making a switch to another workflow engine, consider those engines that support BPMN.
+If you have other software that supports BPMN or are planning to switch to another workflow engine, consider those engines that support BPMN.
 If the engine uses any format other than BPMN, make sure it has some tangible advantages when compared to BPMN format (for example, compact notation, fewer objects, etc.).

-Let's assume that you have an urgent document that should be approved by three different people: first it needs the approval of your department manager, then a lawyer and, finally, a general manager.
+Let's assume that you have an urgent document that should be approved by three different people: first it needs ti be approved by your department manager, then a lawyer and, finally, by a general manager.
 As a rule, the general manager won't be able to sign the document till the department manager approves it.
-If the manager is out of office for quite some time, you will be stuck waiting for their return.
-The possibility to install processes in an arbitrary state allows you to avoid such an unwelcoming situation and set the running process to an arbitrary state, bypassing whatever it is that you need to bypass.
+If the manager is out, you will be stuck waiting for their return.
+The possibility to install processes in an arbitrary state allows you to avoid such an unpleasant situation and set the running process to an arbitrary state, bypassing whatever it is that you need to bypass.

 Built-in authorization allows business owners to regulate user access.
 This feature is particularly useful for large enterprises.
-By defining who may take actions on specific states, you have a possibility to prevent users from doing operations that they shouldn’t do.
+By defining who may take actions on specific states, you can prevent users from performing operations that they shouldn’t perform.

 Timers allow you to trigger transitions to certain activities within your workflow.
-Imagine that you want your employee to create some document within a fixed time.
+Imagine that you want your employee to create a certain document within a certain period of time.
 If the document is not ready within the given period of time, the employee’s manager will receive a notification about it.
-Or you may set a timer according to which if a reviewer doesn’t take action upon a document within a given timeframe, it becomes automatically approved or rejected.
+Or you may set a timer according to which if a reviewer doesn’t take action within a given timeframe, it becomes automatically approved or rejected.

 This feature provides you with an opportunity to see how your newly created scheme will work.
 Simulated process execution enables you to run the scheme and see whether you have modelled the scheme correctly and if there are any errors.